Concurrency (computer science): Issues

 Because computations in a concurrent system can interact with each other while being executed, the number of possible execution paths in the system can be extremely large, and the resulting outcome can be indeterminate.
-Concurrent use of shared resources can be a source of indeterminacy leading to issues such as deadlocks, and resource starvation.
+Concurrent use of shared resources can be a source of indeterminacy, leading to issues such as deadlocks, and resource starvation.

-Design of concurrent systems often entails finding reliable techniques for coordinating their execution, data exchange, memory allocation, and execution scheduling to minimize response time and maximise throughput.
+Design of concurrent systems often entails finding reliable techniques for coordinating their execution, data exchange, memory allocation, and execution scheduling to minimize response time and maximize throughput.